Four Year Plan

 - Participate in an internship.
 The internship program allows you to acquire new skills and learn about the world of work.
 It will help increase your chances of employment after graduation.

 - Expand your network of contacts by talking with career services professionals, employers, faculty members, and by attending career fairs.
-Research potential employers through various career resource guides and on the Internet in the Career Management Center.
+Research potential employers through various career resource guides and on the Internet in the Office of Career Advancement.

 - Contact employers that hire people in your field of concentration and schedule information interviews.